 If your house is affected by a wildfire’s wrath, your homeowner’s insurance may be able to help.
 Here’s how to tell if you’re protected.

-According to the U.S. Department of Agriculture Forest Service, in recent years, fire season has expanded from being a four-month ordeal to fire seasons now expected to last six to eight months.
-Even winter wildfire outbreaks are not outside of the norm anymore.
+According to the U.S. Department of Agriculture Forest Service, in recent years, fire season has expanded from being a four-month ordeal to being six to eight months.
+Even winter wildfire outbreaks occur.

 - Winter snows melting earlier